 Revealed: Why You Can’t Resist Animals in Crafting

 Most crafters love animals; they seem to be two passions that go hand-in-hand.
 For that reason, craft brands are increasingly incorporating animals into their product ranges.
-At this very moment, Hunkydory, Kanban, My Sentiments Exactly, Trimcraft and Tattered Lace all feature pet-themed designs across their supplies — something that we don’t see stopping.
+At this very moment, Hunkydory, Kanban, My Sentiments Exactly, Trimcraft and Tattered Lace all feature pet-themed designs — something we don’t see stopping.

 Animals Are a Source of Comfort